mongodb/specifications/source/retryable-reads/retryable-reads.rst

 Endnotes
 ========
 ..
-[1] See `future work`_ for information about potential change to the default.
+[1] The first and second commands will be identical unless variations in

-..
-[2] The first and second commands will be identical unless variations in parameters exist between wire/server versions.
+       parameters exist between wire/server versions.